HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/01-fflonk.md

 ### Result

-The pallet's verify duties are summarized in the following code snippet:
+The pallet's verification duties are summarized in the following code snippet:

 ```rust
 let proof = Proof::try_from(&proof_data).unwrap();